TheMadGear/2024_xenopus_allofraseri/concise_depth_script.md

 # MUST RENAME FINAL OUT FILE

-# I THINK need to run with premade fa file ???
+-I THINK need to run with premade fa file ???

-# run with the following where there is a pre-made bed file named tig4787_small.bed (DO NOT use extension)
+- run with the following where there is a pre-made bed file named tig4787_small.bed (DO NOT use extension)
 ```
 # bed file should contain all locations from all contigs- can split up later by contig
 ./depth_pipeline.sh /home/froglady/projects/rrg-ben/for_jade/Adam_allo_genome_assembly_with_bubbles/allo.fasta.contigs.fasta /home/froglady/projects/rrg-ben/for_jade/Adam_allo_genome_assembly_with_bubbles/boy_girl_extreme